| .NCSL

 initiative process and strongly encourage

-> States adopting
+its use. > States adopting

 a direct initiative process should limit